rogerbinns/apsw/doc/about.rst

 APSW supports `all supported Python versions
 <https://devguide.python.org/versions/>`__, including versions under
 development.
-Once a Python release goes end of life, there will be one more APSW release supporting that version of Python.
+Once a Python release goes end of life, there will be one final APSW release supporting that version of Python.

 .. list-table:: Last APSW release
   :header-rows: 1